 Exclusions and limitations in home insurance policies

-Understanding common exclusions in insurance policies
+Common exclusions in insurance policies

-Home insurance policies typically exclude certain risks.
+Home insurance policies exclude certain risks.
 These exclusions ensure clarity between the insurer and you, the policyholder.
 For instance, wear and tear, a natural process of ageing in homes, is not covered.

 Similarly, damage due to poor maintenance falls outside most policies.
-Understanding these exclusions is key to comprehending the cover you need.

-It's essential to know that buildings and contents insurance policies may have different exclusions.
+Buildings and contents insurance policies may have different exclusions.
 For buildings insurance, foundational flaws or pest damage often aren't covered.

 Home contents insurance, on the other hand, might exclude high-value items unless specifically declared.
 Clarifying these with your insurer prevents surprises later.